Split decomposition and graph-labelled trees: characterizations and fully-dynamic algorithms for totally decomposable graphs: Vertex-only fully-dynamic recognition algorithms

 \paragraph{\textbf{Testing conditions of Theorem~\ref{th:charac}.}}

-The first two conditions of Theorem~\ref{th:charac} are fairly easy to check by following Definition~\ref{def:accessible}: a node $u$ is \emph{fully-accessible} if its degrees in $T(S)$ and $T$ are the same; $u$ is \emph{singly-accessible} if it is a star, if it has degree $2$ in $T(S)$ and if the $u$'s neighbor $v$, such that $\rho_u(uv)$ is the star centre, belongs to $T(S)$; and $u$ is \emph{partially accessible} otherwise (such a node has to be unique if it exists).
+The first two conditions of Theorem~\ref{th:charac} are fairly easy to check by following Definition~\ref{def:accessible}: a node $u$ is \emph{fully accessible} if its degrees in $T(S)$ and $T$ are the same; $u$ is \emph{singly accessible} if it is a star, if it has degree $2$ in $T(S)$ and if the neighbor $v$ of $u$, such that $\rho_u(uv)$ is the star centre, belongs to $T(S)$; and $u$ is \emph{partially accessible} otherwise (such a node has to be unique if it exists).
 These tests cost $O(|T(S)|)$.

 We can now assume that the first two conditions of Theorem~\ref{th:charac} are fulfilled.
 Since the case $|S|=1$ is trivial, we also assume that $|S|>1$.